Get

 Lifespan: 10–12 years

 The Golden Retriever is a loving, loyal, and gentle dog, much like the Vizsla.
 They share little in common when it comes to appearance, though.
 Golden Retrievers are often more laidback than Vizslas too, and they have lower exercise needs, but it’s still important to get a Golden up and moving every day to prevent obesity and joint problems.
-This dog typically acts like they’ve never met a stranger, so they may be slightly more outgoing than a Vizsla.
+This dog typically acts like they’ve never met a stranger, so it may be slightly more outgoing than a Vizsla.

 13. Greyhound